lynxthecat/maintain-wan-lease/README.md

 # maintain-wan-lease
 Resolve problem with Asus Merlin routers in terms of release/renew of udhcpc.
-Namely if a modem such as the B818-263 drops eth0, then absent a udhcpc release/renew, a loss in internet connectivity can result.
+Namely if a modem set up in bridge mode such as the B818-263 drops eth0, then absent a udhcpc release/renew, a loss in internet connectivity can result.
 It seems by default Asus routers do not issue the appropriate udhcpc release/renew.
 This script resolves this in an efficient manner by monitoring the eth0 interface and reacting to changes as they occur.

 For background see here: